mzhang/cleanTimer/README.md

 Long press anywhere to start inspection.
 The app will count the 15 seconds for you.
 Tap the screen when your solve is done.
-The timer when your finger touches the screen.
+The timer stops when your finger touches the screen.

 Above the timer is a randomly generated scramble.
 Below the timer is the most recent 5 solves and below that is the average of those 5 solves.